 8.1 For any complaints regarding CCTV the usual complaints procedure applies.
-Complaints by students should go through the standard student complaint procedure whilst non-students should use the form featured in Appendix B.
+Complaints by students should go through the standard student complaint procedure while non-students should supply the information as detailed in Appendix B.

-8.2 For general enquiries in relation to CCTV and this policy please email: [email protected]
+8.2 For general enquiries in relation to CCTV and this policy please email the appropriate campus team: